Detailed Action

 However, Tseng in view of Yang does not specifically disclose:

-obtain, during processing of the sensor-originated data, an indication that the depth data due to use of an intermediate neural network that generates depth data based on the RGB data is available for processing; and
+obtain, during processing of the sensor-originated data, an indication that the depth data, generated by processing the RGB image data using the intermediate neural network, is available for processing; and

 based on the indication, switching subsequent processing of sensor-originated data from using the first neural network to using the second neural network.